gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - batch sequential
   - pipes (stateless and serve as conduits for moving streams of data between multiple filters)
   - filters (stream modifiers, which process incoming data and send modified data stream out over pipe to another filter)
-  - *pipes are special cases of filters
+- pipes are special cases of filters
 - close loop process control is another typical data flow architecture

 ### Batch Sequential
-- this architecture is available in the financial sector
+- this architecture is seen in the financial sector
 - they use COBOL or RPG
   - COBOL is specifically designed for this stuff
+- you literlly can't start a process until the one before is done
 - in Java, your class has declaration (the datatype), behavioural (the functions)
 - in COBOL you have:
   - identification